Vinzent03/obsidian-advanced-uri/README.md

 - Enter them in your browser address bar.
 - Use them in markdown links inside Obsidian.
 - Open them from scripts or a terminal.
+- Use the plugin's helper commands to copy generated URIs for files, daily notes, search and replace actions, commands, and canvas views.

 Example markdown link: